Skip to main content

 3. Compute rewards earned:

-• active_rewards = active - active principal.
+• activerewards = active - _active principal.

 • pending_inactive_rewards = pending_inactive - "pending inactive principal".